-The winter months are in full swing, bringing freezing temperatures, gray days, and walloping cold and flu bugs.
+When the winter months are in full swing, bringing freezing temperatures, gray days, and walloping cold and flu bugs.
 If you’re stuck inside with the little ones, here are a few fun and simple activities to keep them entertained until warmer weather arrives.
-Hang in there, parents – spring will be here before you know it!
-Until then, give some of these activities a try.
+Hang in there, parents; spring will be here before you know it!
+Until then, give some of these indoor toddler winter activities a try.

 1. Couch Campout